whitefusionhq/ellisflutes_site/src/_world_flutes/shakuhachi.md

 The idea behind the *Simple Zen Shakuhachi*  came from reading an article on the acoustics and design of the shakuhachi, which asked the question: *What makes a shakuhachi a shakuhachi?*

 Is it the material it is made from?
 Is it the appearance?
 The scale it plays, or the characteristic sound?
 Or is it a combination of these things?
-Does the sound come from the mouthpiece design?
-The player?

 I spoke above about the differences between the jiari and jinashi style shakuahchi, but I have recently explored a design that is *neither* the jiari style or the jinashi style.
 Bamboo jinashi flutes have irregularities in the bore created by the organic nature of the bamboo culm, and many of the makers who craft these instruments manipulate the bore to some degree, either adding or removing material from the interior of the bore (though not to the extent that the jiari makers use).
 I don’t do this.